Moumlng/EEGdenoise-DRNet/README.md

 # EEGdenoise_DRNet

-An fast-automatic deep learning network for EEG denoising.
+An automatic-fast deep learning network for EEG denoising.

 To be continued...